Skip to content

 space.to(alien).chance(1, 1000);

 You can add more than one condition per rule.
 When that is the case, the rule is accepted only if every condition is met.
 To modify the strategy used for the acceptance of rules, you can use the accept method on the builder chain.
-This method stops the chain, that is, you cannot add more conditions after determining the accept strategy.
+This method stops the chain — you cannot add more conditions after determining the accept strategy.

 • "all" (default): every condition has to be met in order for the rule to be accepted.